Maldives vs. Bali : Which Destination is Right for Your Honeymoon [ 2023 ]

 Maybe it’s your first time in southeast Asia and you’re excited to expand your travel horizons, and see a new part of the world.
 Maybe you are more of a lay-at-the-resort-and-do-nothing beach person but your fiance is more of a hikes, activity, and culture type of person, so you’re looking for the perfect destination that has both.
 Go to Bali if you’re looking for the type of honeymoon that has a little bit of everything, for every type of couple.

-Do not go to Bali over the Maldives if: You are expecting a completely first-class, first-world vacation.
+Do not go to Bali over the Maldives if: You are expecting a completely first-class, first-world vacation, or you’re expecting to spend your vacation laying on a beach.

 Bali is a third world destination.
 While there are unbelievably gorgeous beaches, lush jungles, a rich culture, and dreamy waterfalls… There is also poverty, traffic, and pure chaos sometimes!
 This is not the USA, and it’s not Europe.
 But that’s exactly what makes a vacation in Bali SO amazing, and different, and beautiful.
 If you’ve been to Southeast Asia, you know what I’m talking about.

-Yes, there are 5-star resorts in Bali that will take care of your every need, but you’ll still be exploring the island on a Bali honeymoon, and if you’re expecting it to all be as easy and simple of a destination like Santorini, or The Amalfi Coast, you’re going to the wrong place.
+Yes, there are 5-star resorts in Bali that will take care of your every need, but you’ll still be exploring the island on a Bali honeymoon, and if you’re expecting it to all be as easy, simple, and first-class of a honeymoon destination like Santorini, or The Amalfi Coast, you’re going to the wrong place.

 The Maldives is a country that’s 99% water and only 1% land, made up of over 1200 islands (only 200 of which are inhabited), pristine white beaches, endless turquoise blues, and a thriving marine life.
 Oh and of course it’s 5-star private island resorts.